daveredfern/daveredfern/content/past-projects.md

 ## Meetup of meetup organisers

-Founder and organiser of a semi-regular meetup of meetup organisers.
+Founder and organizer of a semi-regular meetup of meetup organizers.
 The aim is for each meetup to be an informal gathering to share ideas, problems, successes, and contacts.
 Generally, a drink (or two) and some tasty grub doesn't go amiss either.

 [Visit the website](https://meetupofmeetup.commeetuporganisers.com/)